 A Wesleyan Theology of Mission

-The Mission Theology statement guides our United Methodist participation in the Missio Dei ('mission of God' in Latin.)
+The Mission Theology statement guides our United Methodist participation in the Missio Dei ('mission of God' in Latin).
 The statement frames Global Ministries’ role within the denominational mission to make disciples of Jesus Christ for the transformation of the world.
-The transforming power belongs to God, and Global Ministries is in mission to witness to what God has done and is doing, and to learn from what God is doing in every land where disciples gather in the name of Jesus Christ.

 "the fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control" Galatians 5:22

 Whatever our named purpose or task might be as we engage in serving God and others, the primary goal is always to share the love of Christ with God's people.
 This means that our underlying purpose is to show love by respecting others, showing kindness, patience, and faith in all circumstances (1 Corinthians 13:1-3, Philippians 4.)
 Since we participate in the work that is of God, for God, and completed by God, we strive to rely on the Holy Spirit and to allow the fruit of the Spirit to be the greatest content of our work.

 The nature of service and the value of relationship leads the United Methodist Church to one our cornerstone principles: We only go where we are invited.
 We offer our service in response to specific invitations.
 These may come in the form of cries for help in the midst of disaster and distress, suggestions of partnership between government, international or local organizations, or the request of a local UMC congregation or body.